cwJohnPark/cloudflare-authjs-sample/README.md

 - `AUTH_EMAIL_FROM`: Sender email address for authentication emails.
 - `AUTH_URL`: Local URL for development, deployed domain URL for production.
 - `AUTH_GOOGLE_ID/SECRET`: OAuth credentials from respective consoles.
 [AuthJS Google Provider](https://authjs.dev/getting-started/providers/google)
-- `AUTH_APPLE_ID/SECRET`: OAuth credentials from respective consoles.
-[AuthJS Apple Provider](https://authjs.dev/getting-started/providers/apple)

   **Note**: For Cloudflare Workers deployment, you'll also need to configure these same variables in your Cloudflare dashboard or use `.dev.vars` for local development with Wrangler.

 ### 5. Modify wrangler.jsonc File